hyoshioka0128/windows-driver-docs.ja-jp/windows-driver-docs-pr/ifs/assigning-security-to-a-new-file-on-irp-mj-create.md

     PSECURITY_DESCRIPTOR SecurityDescriptor = NULL;

     //
-    // Make sure the parent directory&#39;s security descriptor is loaded.
+    // Make sure the parent directory's security descriptor is loaded.
     //
     (void) FsdLoadSecurityDescriptor(IrpContext, Directory);

     //
-    // don&#39;t care about the return code here, as it is handled later
+    // don't care about the return code here, as it is handled later
     //
     if (Directory->SecurityDescriptor == NULL) {